 This is why we are in solidarity with Indigenous people resisting Line 3, including our partners Honor the Earth.
 Native water protectors and climate activists have a right to resist threats to their sovereignty and the safety of our planet.

-Construction on Line 3 can and should be ended today.
-All President Biden needs to do is cancel the federal permits allowing Enbridge to move forward.
+Line 3 can and should be halted today.
+All President Biden needs to do is cancel the federal permits allowing Enbridge to pump oil through this pipeline.
 He did this already with the Keystone XL pipeline.
 He could do the same for Line 3.
 The need is no less urgent and clear.

 Help us call on the Biden/Harris administration to revoke the Line 3 permits by sending a message below!